Disney faces pushback on Walt Disney World reopening

 Belisle could not immediately be reached for comment.

-Walt Disney Co parks have been closed since January to help curb the spread of the novel coronavirus.
+Walt Disney Co parks have been closed since January to help curb the spread of COVID-19.
 The company had estimated it lost US$1 billion at its theme parks division from January through March.

-The Florida petition follows similar pushback from unions representing workers at Disneyland in Anaheim, California, which is planning to reopen on July 17.
-In a June 18 letter to California Governor Gavin Newsom, the unions said it is still unsafe to open the park.
-Over 49,500 people have signed a Change.org petition urging Disney to reopen the park at a later date.
+The Florida petition follows similar pushback from unions representing workers at Disneyland in Anaheim, California, which is planning to reopen on Jul 17.
+In a Jun 18 letter to California Governor Gavin Newsom, the unions said it is still unsafe to open the park.
+More than 49,500 people have signed a Change.org petition urging Disney to reopen the park at a later date.

 When Disney World reopens, guests and employees will be required to wear masks and undergo temperature checks.
 The resort will suspend parades, fireworks displays and other activities that create crowds.
 Disney plans to restrict the number of guests, who will be required to reserve their park passes ahead of time.